All Episodes

 That's the important issue.

-It's the one thing the president said yesterday is that will not happen.
+The one thing the president said yesterday is that will not happen.

 I don't think a lot of people fully understand.

-I think now after all of the incidents of terror, but we have this whole immigration problem where so many refugees have gone to Europe and parts of Europe have culturally shifted dramatically.
+I think now after all of the incidents of terror, we have this whole immigration problem where so many refugees have gone to Europe and parts of Europe have culturally shifted dramatically.

-Explain how does America and Europe, based on your experience in the region, how do they ascertain if they're taking in immigrants, if they're taking in refugees, whether or not ISIS will infiltrate the refugee population.
+Explain how does America and Europe, based on your experience in the region, how do they ascertain if they're taking in immigrants, if they're taking in refugees, whether or not ISIS will infiltrate the refugee population?

 How can you possibly vet what's in somebody's heart?

-It's very hard to vet, but every country tries to, you know, one degree or another tries to do that.
+It's very hard to vet, but every country tries to, you know, one degree or another, tries to do that.

 It doesn't necessarily kill that many people, although you suffered a terror attack that killed thousands of people.